Stanford-BIS/pystorm/README.md

 * `--config <[Release, Debug]>` tells cmake which configuration type to build for multi-configuration generators.

+We can also pass native compiler options to the build after adding a `--` in the call:

-For example,
+As an example,

-`cmake --build . --config Release`
+`cmake --build . --config Release -- -j6`

-tells cmake to build the project in the current directory for the `Release` configuration.
+tells cmake to build the project in the current directory for the `Release` configuration and pass `-j6` to the compiler, which for g++ says to use 6 threads for the build.

 # TEST